-Now, we have to do the following necessary steps of training logistic regression-
+Now, we have to do the following necessary steps of training logistic regressionwe will understand the concept of a multi-layer perceptron and its implementation in Python using the TensorFlow library.

-The weights are initialized with the random values at the origination of eachtraining.
+The weights are initialized with the random values at the origination of each training.

-For each element of the training set, the error is calculated with the difference between the desired output and the actual output.
-The calculated error is used to adjust the weight.

-The process is repeated until the fault made on the entire training set is less than the specified limit until the maximum number of iterations has been reached.
+- For each element of the training set, the error is calculated with the difference between the desired output and the actual output.
+The calculated error is used to adjust the weight. - The process is repeated until the fault made on the entire training set is less than the specified limit until the maximum number of iterations has been reached.